debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 The video packets were very easy to identify in wireshark.
 Video data is going to be alot larger than any other packet because it's a bunch of raw data being sent.
 So all the packets that were length 1122 stood out.
 Even moreso since all the data after the ebo procol stuff was just a bunch of random bytes.
 The only thing we didn't know was what format the data was in.
 Knowing nothing about video streaming, we just looked at the strings in the firmware.
 RTP, h265, and h264 all stood out and seemed to have to do with video stuff.

 Way too much effort was put into looking at the code and debugging trying to figure out where it encoded the video.
-The answer was just in the captured packets
+The answer was just in the captured packets.

 All the video packets came back to back so it was obvious to tell where the frame started, and then at the end there would still be a long packet, but it wouldnt be length 1122, and that was obviously the end of the frame.